sigmorphon/2023InflectionST/README.md

 ```
 The data comes in the TSV format.
 The columns: the lemma, the target case, the target form, the lemma IPA, the form IPA, the form frequency

 The test data does not provide the target form, its IPA, and the frequency.
+The systems need to predict the target form IPA.

 ### Evaluation

-Models will be evaluated in two ways, by measuring accuracy and ability to generalize in a human-like way.
+Models will be evaluated in their ability to generalize in a child-like way.
 Word-level accuracy and Levenshtein distance as in Part 1 provide standard measures for performance.
-Controlling for the confounds described above will facilitate cross-language comparison.

-Child learners generalize in particular ways.
+We will also calculate a model-child correlation on the proportion of correct vs error responses by item (sample).
+The predicted IPA form will be scored as correct vs error and this proportion (from multiple runs of the same model) will be correlated against the same proportion for kids.

+We will also compare the error types.
+Child learners generalize in particular ways, and we do want the models’ errors to be qualitatively similar to those produced by kids.
+It would be a bad model if, for example, all its errors were just repeating the nominative form, as this isn’t what kids do.
+B
 Systems will be evaluated according to how well they generalize and analyzed to determine in what ways they generalize similarly or differently to humans.
-For that, we will identify error types and compare them against those produced by children.
+For that, we will identify common error types and compare them against those produced by children.
 We will also evaluate the effects of the token frequency, type frequency, and phonological neighborhood density.

 ### Timeline
   * February 15, 2023: Task website is complete, and accepting registrations to the mailing